What QuickBooks does

 The typical workflow: using both together

-Most small businesses with more than a handful of tools and employees will get the most value from using both for subscription management and accounting.
+Most small and medium businesses with more than a handful of tools and employees will get the most value from using both for subscription management and accounting.
 Here's how they fit together:

 The two tools complement each other without overlapping.
 CostLoop is why your accounting software sees fewer surprise charges and cleaner software expense categories.
 See the full CostLoop vs QuickBooks comparison for a side-by-side breakdown.